Travis Larson

 Adam Vernon-Young

-Brass Ensemble Technician
+Brass Ensemble Specialist

-Brass Ensemble Technician
+Brass Ensemble Specialist

 Adam Vernon-Young is the Director of Bands Laing Middle School in Mount Pleasant, South Carolina.
 Prior to becoming the head director at Laing in 2022, he served as an Assistant Director at both Laing and Cario Middle School since the 2019 school year.
 Adam received his Master of Arts in Teaching degree from the University of South Carolina, where he also previously received his Bachelors in Music Theory, as well as an Undergraduate Performance Certificate in Bass Trombone.